elbeno/testinator/README.md

 as many times as necessary to visit all the "leaf" regions.
 If Regions are not explicitly named, `REGION_NAME` will be automatically provided with filename and line information.

+Tests should not return early from within Regions: this will cause subsequent Regions to be skipped.

 ## Properties